Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 ### Volatile readers for singleton molecules

-Each singleton molecule has a **volatile reader** -- a function of type `Unit => T` that fetches the most recently injected value carried by that singleton molecule.
+Each singleton molecule has a **volatile reader** -- a function of type `=> T` that fetches the most recently injected value carried by that singleton molecule.

 ```scala
 val c = m[Int]